namanavasthi/frontend-mentor-challenges/README.md

 Challenge : "",
 ```

-> read this string, parse it and
+> NAME : string
+> DESCRIPTION : string to show in card
+> DIFFICULTY : number, string
+> CHALLENGE : ulr to challenge

 ## what data can i show on UI ?

-1. name of challenge `description` based on rule
+1. name of challenge `description` based on rules
-2. difficulty of challenge `description` based on rule
+2. difficulty of challenge `description` based on rules
    1. level (0,1,2,...)
    2. name
 3. ulr for repo `html_url`
 4. date `created_at`
-5. live demo [ check for `has_pages`, construct url based on rule]
+5. live demo [ check for `has_pages`, `homepage`]
 6. image [`/repos/{owner}/{repo}/contents/{path}` from `contents_url`] will be used to fetch image for challenge
+7. topics from `topics`

+## TODO

+- take github api and store in context